Kristina01111000/Drws_site/README.md

 - check that contact page works -> it gets sent to administrator email, image + frowarded email to him
-- ein done? nope
-- look on pages every so often, wrong link on the personal page
-- make lesson 2 quiz -> where are the lesson videos stored

 Likert scale best option: wp forms pro, wpforms does not allow users to see the results :( look for other options